Internet to boost your online presence

 The popularity of podcasting has piqued the interest of many businesses who’ve decided to start a podcast to help grow their brand reach.
 But even if you don’t want to start your own podcast, you can still tap into the growing base of podcast listeners via podcast advertising.

-Read on to learn how podcast advertising can help you connect with customers in a new way.
-Here we share details on types of podcast advertising and simple tips to get you started.
+Read on to learn what podcast advertising is, the different types and some simple tips to help get you started.

 Research from Roy Morgan shows the biggest group of podcast listeners are people born between 1976 and 2005.
 But podcasts are growing in popularity across all age groups.